 One of the most popular national parks in the DC region, Great Falls Park, sits just down the road from the town's small downtown.
 Take in dramatic waterfall views and hike along the cliffs of Mather Gorge at the park, then follow historic Georgetown Pike to downtown Great Falls for a meal and a drink.
 The outdoor patio at The Old Brogue is one of our favorite places for outdoor dining in Northern Virginia.

 You'll find more excellent hiking along the Potomac at Riverbend Park where you can rent kayaks and paddle the river in season.
 The park has a nice deck lined with Adirondack chairs where you can relax with a view of the river.
 For an elegant meal, visit the award-winning L'Auberge Chez Francois, one of the most romantic restaurants in Northern VA.

 Plan your visit with our guide: Leesburg Getaway in Northern Virginia Wine Country.

 Though it is one of the largest towns in Virginia, historic Leesburg has a lovely walkable downtown with a small-town feel.
 Begin your visit with antique shopping and lunch at one of the many excellent restaurants in downtown Leesburg.
 There are also several craft breweries to choose from and you can pick up a tasty treat at Mom's Apple Pie bakery.

 Marshall is a small town but it boasts several delicious restaurants and cute local shops.
-Eat casual with takeout from the unique Johnny Monarch’s busteraunt.
-The converted double-decker bus serves tasty vegan, vegetarian, and meaty comfort food and there are picnic tables outside to enjoy your meal.
+Sadly, the unique Johnny Monarch's busteraunt has closed, but there are still great dining choices in town.